 DoodleKit is a site builder platform that primarily targets small businesses, as well as inpiduals who want to launch side projects and personal sites.

 The key goal of DoodleKit’s site builder tool is to enable users to quickly build their own website without knowing how to code or without requiring an extensive technology background.
 This is why it’s such an appealing platform for independent entrepreneurs and small business owners.
 That said, for companies that will eventually need to scale the website as they enter the mid-level and enterprise markets, this might not be the ideal solution.

 So, let’s take a closer look at DoodleKit and try to hone in on who the target user is for this site builder tool.

 DoodleKit was created in 2006 by two partners, Ben Kittrell and Heath Huffman.
-These same gentlemen run the company today from its offices headquartered in Kansas City, Missouri.
+Both run the company from its offices headquartered in Kansas City, Missouri.